 - Prestigious NIH Designation

-Achieving the goal of preventing and effectively treating Alzheimer’s by 2025 – as set forth in the National Plan for Alzheimer’s Disease – will require the proactive involvement of research volunteers from our community.
-To garner community involvement in research, the the UCI ADRC Education and Information Component combats the widespread lack of knowledge about Alzheimer’s disease in the lay public and professionals through a variety of education and outreach activities.
-Annually, the Education and Information Core educates 7,500-plus individuals about normal aging, MCI, and Alzheimer’s disease as well as available community services and opportunities to participate in research studies, including clinical trials of new therapeutic agents.
+Achieving the goal of preventing and effectively treating Alzheimer’s by 2025 – as set forth in the National Plan to Address Alzheimer’s Disease – will require partnership between researchers and the community.
+The Outreach, Recruitment, and Education (ORE) Core of the UCI ADRC shares knowledge about Alzheimer’s disease in the lay public through a variety of education and outreach activities.
+Annually, the ORE Core educates over 7,500 individuals about normal aging, MCI, and Alzheimer’s disease.

-Effective community collaborations with agencies such as the Alzheimer’s Association, Orange County Chapter, Alzheimer’s Family Services Center, and the Caregiver Resource Center contribute to the success of the Education and Information Core.
-We are particularly grateful to our Community Ambassadors, volunteers who generously give of their time to help represent the ADRC at educational events, health fairs, and other activities.
+Effective community collaborations with agencies such as the Alzheimer’s Association, Orange County Chapter, Alzheimer’s Family Services Center, and the Caregiver Resource Center contribute to the success of the ORE Core.
+We are particularly grateful to our Community Ambassadors and volunteers who generously give of their time to help represent the ADRC at educational events, health fairs, and other activities.

-Click here to visit the Patients & Caregivers Family Education Series.
+Click here for more information on the Family Education Series.